 The LAN's focus on student academic achievement, well-being, and services to families and community is beginning to show.
 These innovations have resulted in LAN campuses outperforming their peer schools and the LAN achieving a B rating.
-These innovations also have positively impacted LAN teachers and leadership, as there is an 81% teacher retention rate, 100% master teacher retention rate after the 2022-23 academic year.
+These innovations also have positively impacted LAN teachers and leadership, as there is an 81% teacher retention rate, 100% master teacher retention rate, and a 96% school leader retention rate after the 2022-23 academic year.